dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
  that is entirely
-historical historical reasons and so this goes back to why do we program computers in the way we do with with in this imperative style the language and that's basically because so that these two styles of programming imperative and
+historical reasons and so
+this goes back to why do we program computers in the way we do with in this imperative style the language and that's basically because so that these two styles of programming imperative and